 Is it available for streaming?

-For now, we're focusing on live events.
-Watching it in person with a group of music lovers is more meaningful than watching it alone.
+Streaming a film at home is convenient.
+But watching it in person with a group is more meaningful than watching it alone.
 The film has sparked many valuable discussions about resilience, community, and healing.
 Let's show it in person, in as many places as we can.

 I'd like to see The Drive to Sing in my community.
 How can I help?